 Personnel: Me, Errol Siegel, Dave Hamilton, Lee Abramson, and on backing vocals: Richard White, Brett McHague.

-Finally, the final (double) album by The MayTricks,
+The final (double) album by The MayTricks,

 are some of my songs from it: